yellow-digital/three-webc/README.md

 :eyeglasses: **Less code**: handle the boilerplate required to get running just by dropping in `<t-renderer>`.

-:heart: **Declarative HTML**: HTML is easy to read and copy-and-paste.
-As it can be used from HTML, it is accessible to everyone: web developers, educators, artists, makers, kids.

 :zap: **Performance**: it is a thin library on top of three.js.
 Just code as you use to.

 :mag: **Visual Inspector**: As three-webc uses WebComponents just use your built-in inspector to change, add or remove elements.